Jonesy90/Inventory-Forecast/README.md

 # Inventory-Forecast

 ## Description
 Takes in a CSV file, containing all the bookings for the current month.
-Calculates the daily average of impressions needed per day to ensure the booking delivers in full.
+Calculates the daily average of impressions needed per day and how much is remaining per day.
+This allows us to see which days within the month are overbooked and inventory available.

 Breaks off into two tables (Entertainment Forecast and Kids Forecast).
 The tables contain -
 1. Inventory Available
 2. Inventory Used